 Missoula Police Catch Two Within Hours of Bicycle Theft Sting

-Update 3:05 PM: We have received word from the local authorities that due to the valuation of the stolen property in question, Mr. Abbas's charge has been reduced to a misdemeanor.
+Update 3:05 PM: We have received word from the local authorities that due to the valuation of the stolen property in question, the first individual's charge has been reduced to a misdemeanor.